bboc/mdtools/docs/macros.md

 - **only**: macro is executed _only_ for the specified preset(s)
 - **skip**: macro is _skipped_ for the specified preset(s)

-Presets are separated wiht '|'
+Presets are separated with '|'

 Examples: